What Is a Master of Science in Criminal Justice With an Emphasis in Legal Studies?

 A healthy, prosperous community is one that keeps its residents safe and features a thoughtfully designed criminal justice system.
 The Master of Science in Criminal Justice with an Emphasis in Legal Studies degree at Grand Canyon University is ideal for professionals in law enforcement.
 It is also ideal for decision-makers in the fields of public policy and justice administration.
-Individuals who are preparing to enter law school may also benefit from this degree program.
+Students who are preparing to enter law school may also benefit from this legal studies degree program.
 The evidence-based curriculum aligns with current community demands.
 It empowers working professionals to develop the practical skills that are needed in modern communities.

 Offered by the College of Humanities and Social Sciences, the legal studies degree examines key concepts in crime analysis and strategic planning.
-Dynamic learning experiences guide students in applying theoretical knowledge to real-world situations.
+Dynamic learning experiences guide criminal justice students in applying theoretical knowledge to real-world situations.
 The degree covers contemporary legal issues pertaining to public policy, social research and justice administration, with an emphasis on the importance of ethical decision making.

 - Criminal Behavior Analysis